A Jedi's Fight - A Star Wars Fan Fiction Story

 "So your foster father killed both your parents, and you can forgive him?"
 Yarmod asked.

-"I do, Yarmod.
-Luke and Leia forgave their father for what he has done and so do I. Anakin took great care of my upbringing.
-It could have been so easily for him to kill me too."
+"Actually Anakin didn't kill neither of them, Yarmod.
+Severini and Obi-Wan choose to live on as Force ghosts to make sure they could support their children and Anakin's.
+Luke and Leia have forgiven their father for what he has done and so do I. Anakin took great care of my upbringing.
+It could have been so easy for him to kill me too."

 "You will be a great Jedi, Shaayla-Car, as great as once your parents have been, if you can forgive the man who ruined your life and the lives of so many others."

-"We shouldn't look back to the past too much, Yarmod, but be mindful of the Force at present.
+"We shouldn't look back to the past, Yarmod, but be mindful of the Force at present.
 It surrounds us and everything in the galaxy.
 That's the Living Force between plants, animal, and all beings and the Unifying Force which binds the galaxy together.
-I've come a long away, I have seen much evil done in the name of the Dark Side of the Force.
+I have seen much evil done in the name of the Dark Side of the Force.
 I don't want to be part of it, I want to help and heal those in need, as a Force-user," Liane said and started laughing.
 Suddenly she tiptoed and kissed Yarmod on his cheek.

-"Thank you for talking to me this way.
+"Thank you for talking and listening to me.
 I normally only express my feelings when Luke is with me.
 It's good to have another guy around I fully can trust."

 Yarmod blushed and grinned.